kysakhin/obsidian-notes/assembly/registers.md

 in x86 and x86-64 architectures, CR3 is a control register that holds the physical address of the page directory in systems with paging enabled.

 ### page directory
-a page directory is like an address book for other page tables. and page tables are used to convert virtual addresses to physical ones. so the CR3 base is gonna hold the physical address of the first page directory. some systems have multiple page directories. one page directory can cover 4 GB of memory.
+a page directory is like an address book for other page tables. and page tables are used to convert virtual addresses to physical ones. so the CR3 base is gonna hold the physical address of the first page directory. some systems have multiple page directories. one page directory can cover 4 GB of memory. \
+essentially, each entry in the page directory holds a physical address to a page table. and that page table contains entries to map the virtual address to physical memory locations.

 ![](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Ftse1.mm.bing.net%2Fth%3Fid%3DOIP.2Fq6I1YwT8EZmzY4Cep5XAAAAA%26pid%3DApi&f=1&ipt=e8a06b47bbfce2569399014183bd43ecbf57d71638be71291d4d2ca79bdbae9f&ipo=images)